plantran/learn2shell/README.md

 - You must have installed Ruby.
 - You must specify the path of you favourite text editor in the $EDITOR_PATH variable
 - Simply run the launch.rb file
-- Press Ctrl+C to stop the script
+- Press Ctrl+D to stop the script

 ## Notes : ##